 Orestes "Pat" Hastings is an Assistant Professor in the Department of Sociology at Colorado State University.
 His research broadly explores the mechanisms and processes through which economic inequalities become social inequalities.
-Pat is interested in understanding how macro-level economic and political contexts come together with local-level characteristics of neighborhoods, schools, and housing markets to shape the perceptions, behaviors, opportunities, and flourishing of individuals and families, as well as how these mechanisms and outcomes vary based on differences in income, education, race, religiosity, and family structure.
-This work has appeared in the American Sociological Review, Demography, Social Forces, Social Science Research, Socius, and Sociological Science.
+Pat is interested in understanding how macro-level economic and political contexts come together with local-level characteristics of neighborhoods, schools, and housing markets to shape the beliefs, behaviors, opportunities, and well-being of individuals and families, as well as how these mechanisms and outcomes vary based on differences in income, education, race, religiosity, and family structure.
+His publications include work in the American Sociological Review, Demography, Social Forces, Social Science Research, Socius, and Sociological Science.